yast/yast-storage-ng/doc/dont-format-in-expert-partitioner.md

 Some other behaviors were tested or considered, but the result was usually tricky in one way or another and is not worth describing them all here.

+## More problems

+When creating an MD RAID in the expert partitioner, the user can select the partitions to add by just choosing them from a list of available devices.
+In the same screen, the user can interactively change the RAID level (mirroring, striping, etc.).
+When any of these things are changed, the size of the resulting MD array displayed in the UI is dinamically updated.

+Following the new partitioner phylosophy, the partitions are immediately added to or removed from the MD device libstorage-ng object when the user (de)select them, so the UI can directly rely on the logic in the storage-ng object to report the size.
+Unfortunately, adding the partitions to the MD array changes some attributes of that partition and removes all its current descendants in the devicegraph, like any possible file-system or LUKS device.
+If the user decides then to move the partition out of the definitive list, that partition would have been already harmed even if it ends up not being used.

+The problem can be fixed without needing to rethink the whole expert partitioner functionality and without having to duplicate logic.
+Just by adding to libstorage-ng the mechanism already commented above - the possibility to restore a device and its descendants from a different devicegraph (a backup performed when entering the "Add RAID" workflow, in this case).
+So the whole partition and related devices can be restored if the partition is taken out of the list of selected ones.